 If you find things like this fascinating, but don’t necessarily have the time to spend 24 hours a day on the web keeping track of everything, KnowYourMeme can fill you in quickly.
 They play much the same role traditional journalists do, but only report on Internet culture.

 Do you think KnowYourMeme is a good tool for tracking memes online, or do you think using an encyclopedia meme tool to do so makes someone a newb?
-Is this violating rules 1 and 2, or is it merely the inevitable evolution of Internet culture that such trends be analyzed and documented?
-You can discuss this, or flame me unnecessarily, in the comments below.
+Is it merely the inevitable evolution of Internet culture that such trends be analyzed and documented, such as in the case of new terms like mansplaining?